Komi alphabets: Anbur

 The first writing for the Komi language was compiled by the missionary Stefan of Perm around 1372–1375.
 This writing was created for the needs of the Christianization of the Komi Territory.
 It is believed that when choosing the type of letters Stefan of Perm was guided by both the Greek and Cyril alphabet, and the traditional Komi tribal characters — Pas (generic characters).
 This writing was called An-Bur (by the name of the first two letters of the alphabet).

-To this day, several icons with inscriptions in Anbur have survived (for example, the Zyryansk Trinity), as well as a number of handwritten lines in books.
+To this day, several icons with inscriptions in Anbur have survived (for example, the Zyryan Trinity), as well as a number of handwritten lines in books.
 The total volume of preserved coherent texts on the embankment is 236 words.